jonnonz1/nz-statute-book/acts/public/2008/limited-partnerships-act-2008.md

 **Annual return**

 ### 76 Annual return
-(1) The general partners of a limited partnership must ensure that there is delivered to the Registrar each year, for registration, during the month allocated to the limited partnership for the purpose, an annual return in the prescribed form.
+(1) The general partners of a limited partnership must ensure that there is delivered to the Registrar each year, for registration, during the month allocated to the limited partnership for the purpose, an annual return in the prescribed form that contains as much of the information specified in Schedule 2 as is prescribed.
-(2) The annual return of a limited partnership must state the following information:
-  (a) its name:
-  (b) its registered number:
-  (c) the address of its registered office:
-  (d) its address for service:
-  (e) the names and addresses of the general partners:
-  (f) the names and addresses of general partners who have ceased to be general partners since the last annual return:
-  (g) the names and addresses of the limited partners:
-  (h) the names and addresses of limited partners who have ceased to be limited partners since the last annual return:
-  (i) any other prescribed information.
+(2)
 (3) The annual return must be dated as at a day within the month during which the return is required to be delivered to the Registrar and the information required to be contained in it must be compiled as at that date.
 (4) The annual return must be signed by a general partner of the limited partnership or by a lawyer or chartered accountant authorised for that purpose.
 (5) On registration of a limited partnership under this Act, the Registrar must allocate a month to the limited partnership for the purposes of this section.